Cheapest Investment Platforms

 What to weigh beyond the fee

 Cheaper is not automatically better.
-Before you switch, it pays to know where fee-free platforms make their money back.
+Before you switch, it pays to know where commission-free platforms make their money back.
 They tend to offer a narrower menu of investments, so check your chosen fund or investment trust is available.
 Many earn their keep on currency conversion, so overseas shares can cost more than they first look.
 And some keep part of the interest on the cash in your account, or charge extra for things like phone dealing.
 Whatever you choose, make sure it is covered by the FSCS up to £85,000.

 How we rank, and why you can trust it